Chaostheorie/Communicatio/README.md

 - advanced functions and function viewing
 - will feature a setup.py

-This is not a plug and play version, you must manually add one time the elasticsearch indexes in a console
+This is not a plug and play version, you must manually set up elastic search and create migration folder.
+A Guide for this will be featured in the wiki.